apps-on-air/AppsOnAir-iOS-AppRemark/README.md

           // Define the action when button is pressed
            @objc func buttonPressed() {
-               // Help to enable remark services where using Options customize the remark screen and customize text and raiseNewTicket is true for opening the remark screen on particular event , without capture screenshot and raiseNewTicket is set to false for only customize the remark screen  and extraPayload is for added custom and additional params. appsOnAirStateServices.addRemark(extraPayload: ["XX":"XX"])
+               // Help to open the manually open feedback screen appsOnAirStateServices.addRemark(extraPayload: ["XX":"XX"])
            }